-Are you searching for a career that’s a little bit art and a little bit science?
-Do you want to understand the technical process behind creating beautiful outdoor spaces?
-Do you want see the results of your work and watch other people enjoy them?
-If so, the AACC’s award-winning Landscape Design Option might be for you.
+AACC’s award-winning Landscape Design option might be for you.
 You’ll learn how to create an outdoor environment using a process that incorporates both ecological systems and good design strategies.
 Our versatile program prepares you to transfer to a top four-year college or university or to go straight into a promising career.
 Frequently our students do both.

-You’ll get a strong overview of Landscape Design principles while developing essential workforce skills for use to launch your career.
-You’ll explore diverse landscape typologies and gain an understanding of environmental, sociopolitical, health and safety and sustainable influences on design strategy.
+You’ll get a strong overview of Landscape Design principles while developing essential workforce skills to use to launch your career.
+You’ll explore diverse landscape typologies and gain an understanding of environmental, health and safety, sociopolitical and sustainable influences on design strategy.

 The following certificate prepare students for employment and feed into the A.A.S. degree, if desired.